 Osteosis is a condition that causes the breakdown of the bone structure.
-It is an age-related disease, but it is often associated with women, rather than men.
-Typically, osteoporosis affects women more than men because men have greater bone mass and use to engage in more strenuous activities to maintain their bone structure.
+It is an age-related disease, but it is often associated with women rather than men.
+Typically, osteoporosis affects women more than men because men have greater bone mass and engage in more strenuous activities to maintain their bone structure.
 However, many men now have relatively sedentary jobs, allowing their bones to become more prone to the disease.

 Up to 2 million men in the United States alone have osteoporosis, which can cause them to be susceptible to serious fractures, such as a hip fracture.
 Likewise, the mortality rate for males is 50% higher than in women throughout the initial hospitalization and the year following the break.

 Currently, there is no known cure for osteoporosis, but people can take steps to slow its advance or prevent it from happening at all.
 Being healthy and active is the best way to stave off the condition, as regular use and improvement of the bones keep them healthy.
 Eating a diet rich in calcium and vitamin D can also help, as can engaging in weight-bearing exercises.
-Quitting smoking can contribute to your overall healthy, as can excessive drinking.
+Quitting smoking can contribute to your overall health, as can excessive drinking.
 Your doctor might also recommend bisphosphonates to help reduce bone fractures.

 Osteoporosis can be painful and can prevent people from living a long and healthy life.
 If you are experiencing pain associated with the condition, don’t hesitate to talk to one of our Orlando pain management physicians.
 Pain Medicine Group was founded to help people identify, treat, and alleviate the symptoms of chronic pain.
 Our clinic uses the most advanced, cutting-edge medical technology to detect and address the source of the pain, rather than just masking the symptoms.
 Let us see what we can do for you.